thanos-io/thanos/docs/proposals/202005_query_logging.md

 ### Query Logging in Thanos

-The proposal for Query Logging has been divided into three major parts - Audit Logging, Adaptive Logging and Active Query Logging.
-Audit and Adaptive Logging would be implemented across the Store API level, while the Active Query Logging would be local to each component of Thanos, providing logs of queries currently running.
+The proposal for Query Logging has been divided into two major parts - Audit Logging and Adaptive Logging.
+Audit and Adaptive Logging would be implemented across the Store API level, and would also cover the HTTP APIs of querier and other components that use HTTP APIs.

 ![](../img/thanos_log_limit.png)